Stable Voting: Introduction

 Thus, we propose the modified \textit{Stability for Winners with Tiebreaking}: \begin{itemize} \item[$\bullet$] if a candidate $A$ would be a winner without another candidate $B$ in the election, and $A$ beats $B$ in a head-to-head majority comparison, then $A$ should still be a winner in the election with $B$ included, unless there is another candidate $A'$ with the same kind of claim to winning, in which case a tiebreaker may choose between $A$ and $A'$ and any other candidates with the same kind of claim to winning. \end{itemize} In particular, in our view there is one situation in which there is a straightforward justification for why $A$ loses with $B$ in the election, given that $A$ wins without $B$ and that $A$ beats $B$ head-to-head: there are candidates $A'$ and $B'$ such that $A'$ wins without $B'$, $A'$ beats $B'$ head-to-head, and \textit{the margin by which $A'$ beats $B'$ is larger than the margin by which $A$ beats $B$}.

 The voting method that we propose in this paper, Stable Voting, satisfies Stability for Winners with Tiebreaking by design.
-It also has a remarkable ability to avoid tied outcomes in elections.
-We define Stable Voting in Section~\ref{StableVotingSection} and compare its performance to that of other voting methods in several example elections in Section \ref{ApplicationSection}.
+It also has a remarkable ability to avoid tied outcomes in elections even with small numbers of voters.
+We define Stable Voting in Section~\ref{StableVotingSection} and compare it to other voting methods in several example elections in Section \ref{ApplicationSection}.
 In Section \ref{BenefitsSection}, we discuss what we take to be some of the benefits of Stable Voting, and in Section \ref{CostsSection}, we discuss some of its costs.
-We conclude in Section \ref{ConclusionSection} with open questions for future work.
-For a computer implementation of Stable Voting, verification of the examples in this paper, and additional examples, see \href{https://github.com/epacuit/stablevoting}{https://github.com/epacuit/stablevoting}.
+We conclude in Section \ref{ConclusionSection}.
+For an implementation of Stable Voting, see \href{https://github.com/epacuit/stablevoting}{github.com/epacuit/stablevoting}; for formal verification of the proofs in this paper, see \href{https://github.com/asouther4/lean-social-choice}{github.com/asouther4/lean-social-choice}; and to run elections with Stable Voting, visit \href{https://stablevoting.org}{stablevoting.org}.